flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Example

-Looking at our instances, we have Production baselined and in line with our migration scripts.
-The Development instance has been cleaned and so is not in line.
-If we now run migrate against each instance it will align them.
+Looking at our databases, we have Production baselined and in line with our migration scripts.
+The Development database has been cleaned and so is not in line.
+If we now run migrate against each database it will align them.
 Migrate isn't strictly needed at this point for Production, however it will highlight that there is no work to be done as the baseline has been configured correctly.

-First we should migrate our Development instance.
+First we should migrate our Development database:

 <pre class="console">&gt; flyway migrate -url="jdbc:postgresql://instances.spawn.cc:&lt;DevPort&gt;/pagila" \
   -user="&lt;DevUsername&gt;" -password="&lt;DevPassword&gt;" -locations="filesystem:."</pre>